Summer Camp Jobs and Ranch Work

 PEAK (Potential, Experience, Access, Knowledge) is a year-round program that offers a series of carefully designed activities to cultivate a deep sense of belonging and help youth explore their innate capacity for leadership at all ages.
 Lake Valley Camp, PEAK’s resident camp, sits on 650 natural acres of rolling hills and forest in southwest Wisconsin.
 The camp experience is provided free of charge to campers, with programming that includes nature/ecology, garden, equestrian, performing arts, visual arts, outdoor living, boating, swimming, archery, and team sports.
 Campers show up for growth, extraordinary experiences, leadership and building relationships.

 Now seeking Camp Counselors and Leadership Team members to provide a safe, inclusive, encouraging, fun, growth-oriented, and meaningful experience for campers by supervising all aspects of daily camper life and facilitating, participating in, and supporting campers through camp activities.
-Specialized Activity Counselors and Coordinators work in a variety of areas including outdoor living skills, nature program, team building, expeditions, equestrian, archery, gardens, aquatics, boating, lifeguarding, performing arts, team sports, and a Girls or Boys High School Leadership Trainee.
-All summer staff must make a commitment from June 12th to August 11th, 2024.
+Specialized Activity Counselors and Coordinators work in a variety of areas including outdoor living skills, nature program, team building, expeditions, equestrian, archery, gardens, aquatics, boating, lifeguarding, performing arts, and team sports.
+All summer staff must make a commitment from June 18th to August 13th, 2026.
 Compensation starts at $650/week and increases with responsibility.
 Room and board are provided for most positions.
-If you are passionate about working with young people, leadership development, and creating an inclusive and safe environment, explore current jobs openings, click on the position you are interested in and fill out the online application.
+If you are passionate about working with young people, leadership development, and creating an inclusive and safe environment, explore current jobs openings, click on the position you are interested in, and fill out the online application.

 View contact and address information View Google Map & Get Directions View Facebook Page View Instagram Photos